Drop, Withdrawal and Refund Policies for Online Classes

 The Financial Aid Office is required by federal statute to recalculate federal Title IV financial aid eligibility or Military Tuition Assistance (TA) for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
 The federal Title IV financial aid programs and Military TA must be recalculated in these situations.

-If a student leaves the institution prior to completing 60% of a payment period or term, the Financial Aid Office recalculates eligibility for Title IV funds and Military TA.
+If a student leaves the institution prior to completing 60% of a payment period or term, the Financial Aid Office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula:

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.